School of Media and Journalism

 The program, which aims to lead the nation in educating young practitioners about important issues of sports in the United States and beyond, provides courses about sports and the media, offers internships and scholarships for students, and brings visiting lecturers to the school.
 Students interested in applying to the program should contact the director of the sports communication program.
 Students must complete three (nine credit hours) of the following five courses to receive the certificate: JOMC 376, 377, 429, 455, 476.

 Certificate in Business Journalism

 The certificate in business journalism is offered for students within and outside the school interested in a career in business reporting or editing as well as for students interested in careers in corporate communication and corporate advertising.
 Students interested in applying to the program should contact the director of the business journalism program.
-Students must complete three courses to receive the certificate: JOMC 450, 451, and 452.
+Students must complete three courses (nine credit hours) to receive the certificate: JOMC 450, 451, and 452.

 Certificate in Latina/o Journalism and Media

 The certificate is an interdisciplinary program of the School of Media and Journalism, the Department of Romance Studies, and the Department of English and Comparative Literature through its Latina/o studies minor and program.
 It is offered only to media and journalism majors.
 Students must complete four courses (12 credit hours) to receive the certificate.

 Advanced Spanish proficiency, which may be satisfied by completing SPAN 326, 335, 375, or by passing a proficiency examination